Script kiddy strikes back

 Main course

-By doing the same on pp-tweaks-postinstall
+By doing the same on pp-tweaks-postinstall (but with -s 10000000 as the script

 is waaay bigger here), we can extract the following script: